lahham392/aws-bootcamp-cruddur-2023/journal/week1.md

   <img src="https://user-images.githubusercontent.com/82225825/220291086-d69a22cd-0ab5-46ff-9341-34aa561372a7.png" alt="Sublime's custom image"/>
 </p>

+* --rm &rarr; automatically clean up the container and remove the file system when the container exits.
+* --it &rarr; is short for --interactive + --tty.
+Running docker with this command it takes you straight inside the container.
+* -d &rarr; can be insted of --it run in run in background.

 Notice the green dot in Ports tap:
 <p align="center">
   <img src="https://user-images.githubusercontent.com/82225825/220291229-e7511646-152e-4ae3-ad24-e349dc1be108.png" alt="Sublime's custom image"/>